sharmilidas33/EBook-using-MERN-frontend/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install` in both the client and server directories.
 3. Configure MongoDB connection in the server.
-4. Run the server using `npm start` in the server directory.
+4. Run the server using `npm run dev`.
-5. Run the client using `npm start` in the client directory.

 Explore, upload, edit, and delete with confidence, knowing that our platform is equipped with the latest technologies to enhance your overall reading and contributing experience.